 AUTHORITY TO SEARCH

 Desks, lockers, and other storage devices within the workplace may be provided for the convenience of employees, but remain the sole property of the County.
 Accordingly, they, as well as any containers or articles found within them, can be inspected by any member of management, at any time, with or without prior notice.
 Containers may include, but are not limited to, any packet, package, purse, briefcase, or lunch container.
 Containers are subject to search whether or not they are locked.
 (Blank) County has the right to search containers whether they are locked by a device provided by the County or by the employee.
-Additionally, (Blank) County has the right to search work areas, clothing and vehicles.
+Additionally, (Blank) County has the right to search employees’ work areas, clothing, belongings, backpacks, briefcases, vehicles and the like.

 (Blank) County provides a computer network system, including voice-mail, e-mail and Internet access, to employees for business use only.
 Employees should not expect privacy with respect to any of their activities using County-provided computer equipment, telephone equipment, computer services, or Internet access.
 (Blank) County reserves the right to review, duplicate and disclose any files, messages, or communications sent, received, or stored on the County’s computer or telephone systems.